dimitras-vtool/ALU/README.md

-# A 16-bit ALU with APB interface
+# 16-bit Arithmetic Logic Unit with APB-Controlled Registers

 ## Introduction
 This design is an implementation of a 16-bit Arithmetic Logic Unit (ALU).